This hall is mainly dedicated to the legendary Concorde aircraft.

 On November 4, 1970, during its 102nd test flight, Concorde prototype 001 F-WTSS was piloted by André Turcat which had reached Mach2 for the first time - a speed it maintained for 53 minutes.
 On October 19, 1973, having accumulated 812 flight hours, 255 of them supersonic, the Concorde 001 F-WTSS prototype was handed over to the Air and Space Museum by André Turcat.

-12976 hours: it is the number of hours flown by Concorde F-BTSD between 26th June 1978 and 14th June 2003, the date of its arrival to the Air and Space museum.
-The Concorde Sierra Delta holds the highest speed records for commercial flights.
+It's 12,976, the number of hours flown by Concorde F-BTSD between June 26, 1978 and June 14, 2003, the date of its arrival at the Air and Space Museum.
+Concorde Sierra Delta holds speed records for commercial flights.

 Access to the Concorde hall is free but a ticket is necessary in order to visit the interior of both supersonic planes.